 Again, welcome to the MYC.
 Please explore the website and feel free to contact the membership chair if you have any questions.

 Membership in Mendota Yacht Club is open to everyone interested in yachting, seamanship, and other kindred matters and related activities.
 We welcome both racing and non-racing sailors.
-Membership is open to all persons - regardless of race, religion, color, national origin, disability, sexual orientation, or gender.
+Membership is open to all persons.

 Pete prefers helping Hoofers and MYC over talking about himself, so the editor put together a little info on him here.
 Pete has been a member of MYC for several years, but he is an institution over at the Hoofer Sailing Club, where he has been a member for over forty years, maybe even close to fifty.
 He always wears a smile and always can be found out to sea on Lake Mendota, where he is the definitive instructor on the big keelboats.
 If you see Soma or Decoy racing or with a whole slew of trainees in a lesson, most likely you’ll see Pete’s smiling face and easy-going style giving pointers to the enthusiastic crew.